api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 Community participants within a Decentralized Autonomous Organization (DAO) have an active role in shaping the future of the project.
 Our aim is to simplify the process for those who wish to participate, providing predefined methods for engagement.
-Generally these take forum in three routes:
+Generally these take three forms:

 - Core team contributions
 - Completion of pre-defined bounties